A Beginner’s Guide to Sim Racing – How To Get Started

 Since then, as computers have become increasingly complex, so have the published racing simulators.

 Sim racing has also become a standard for pro motorsport teams.
-Training in simulators is a great way for professionals to do hundreds of laps on certain tracks as well as practicing advanced driving techniques in a completely safe environment.
+Training in simulators is a great way for professionals to do hundreds of laps on certain tracks, as well as practice advanced driving techniques in a completely safe environment.

 How Realistic is Sim Racing?